timtimtim3/DL2_EMPSN/blogpost.md

     </tr>
 </table>

-Bodnar et al. (2021) introduced the concept of message passing simplicial networks (MPSNs), which is a type of MPNN in which four different types of ajdacencies between objects (i.e. simplices, denoted with $\sigma$) within an ASC are considered:
+Bodnar et al. (2021) introduced the concept of message passing simplicial networks (MPSNs), which is a type of MPNN in which four different types of adjacencies between objects (i.e. simplices, denoted with $\sigma$) within an ASC are considered:
 1. Boundary adjacencies $\mathcal{B}(\sigma)$: two simplices are boundary adjacent if they share a face.
 2. Co-boundary adjacencies $\mathcal{C}(\sigma)$: two simplices are co-boundary adjacent if they are faces of the same simplex.
 3. Lower adjacencies $`\mathcal{N}_\downarrow(\sigma)`$: two simplices are lower adjacent if one is a face of the other.